Nearsoft/apprentice/07 - Javascript/README.md

     $ node
     >

 After running the `node` command, the prompt changed to `>`.
-For us this means that for now we may only use commands in the Javascript language.
+For us this means that for now we may only use commands in the JavaScript language.
 You don't have to type in `>` – Node will do that for you.

 If you want to exit the Node REPL at any point, just type `.exit` or use the shortcut `Ctrl + C` twice.
 Then you won't see `>` any longer.

 ### Node.js Scripts

-We can also run Javascript scripts through Node.js by creating a file and running through Node.
+We can also run JavaScript scripts through Node.js by creating a file and running through Node.

     # Create the file
     $ touch myscript.js